skvn/crud/docs/Config/Relations.md

 <a name="tree_options_providers"></a>
 #### Options providers

-By default the options for the the tree form control are build with `CrudModelCollectionBuilder :: createTree` method.
+By default the options for the tree form control are build with `CrudModelCollectionBuilder :: createTree` method.
 It returns a json ready to use by [JSTree](!https://github.com/vakata/jstree) plugin, which is used in the package.